parisUlloa/LabReport2/LR3.md

 **Once you input your a string multiple times it may print out something like this (mine prints twice lol still cant figure out why (may go to OH)):**

+this is when the method `handleRequest` has taken the path message implemented to print out and if you continue to implement different strings it will have a new line be autimatically addes after
 ![Image](full.png)